 “I’ve never seen a local dental practice in the world ranking as much as we are now, I’ve never seen a local practice in the world with as much traffic as we have.
 We are ranking nationally.
 Because of the tool.
 Simple as that.
 And I still don’t use even 50% of it.”

-The business has grown in less than four years from nothing to a turnover of 1.5M making it not only the most popular but the largest practice in Liverpool.
+Smileworks is Liverpool’s most popular dental practice providing dental and medical aesthetics to health-conscious and committed patients.
+The business has grown in less than four years from nothing to a turnover of £3.5M making it not only the most popular but the largest practice in Liverpool.
 Being the fastest growing independent dental practice in the UK they have plans to double in size.

 Outbound marketing was becoming more and more inefficient: “Our outbound strategy involved leads from PPC and Facebook that would land in a sales software system and the ladies on the front of house would need to spend hours of their day almost cold calling these people who had given up their details in exchange for lead magnets and infographics etc.” These were not the committed patients the business needed; they were just showing a passing interest.
 It put enormous strain on the front of house and people began to leave.